supermodel/supermodel/packages/cli/README.md

 See [JSON Schema specification](http://json-schema.org/specification.html) for more about JSON Schema references and JSON pointer.

+## Contribution

+After clonning this repository copy .env.development into .env and change variables for your needs.

 ## A Good API Project

 Supermodel and Supermodel CLI are Good API (<http://goodapi.co>) non-profit projects, aimed and promoting and improving modern, reusable, and sustainable data modeling.